ParallelCoinTeam/parallelcoin/README.md

 ##### *If you are looking for the legacy 1.2.0 version, go here [https://github.com/marcetin/parallelcoin/tree/master/legacy](https://github.com/marcetin/parallelcoin/tree/master/legacy)

+# WARNING: work in progress, will probably break

 ## Installation

 Straight to business, this is the part I am looking for, so it's here at the top.